OpenEvalProject/evals/manuscripts/elife-22086/v2/manuscript.md

 The 5' ETS subcomplex acts as a large base to support and arrange individual ribosomal substructures in 90S.
 U3 is a prominent component in the 5' ETS subcomplex (Chaker-Margot et al., 2015; Zhang et al., 2016b).
 The 5' domain of U3 is located at the heart of 90S and crucially organizes its architecture by making four helices with the 5' ETS and 18S RNA.
 We show that U3 binds 18S RNA in a way different from the previously proposed model (Figure 6—figure supplement 1).
 In the mature 40S structure, the 5' end of 18S base pairs with a central region (nt 1140–1144) to form the central pseudoknot (CPK).
 U3 has been long thought to bind both sides of the CPK and chaperone its formation (Hughes, 1996).
 However, our structure shows that U3 pairs with the 5' end of 18S, but not with the 3' side of the CPK.
 Previous mutational studies also support the former, but not the latter, interaction (Sharma and Tollervey, 1999).
 Unexpectedly, we found that the 5' end of U3 makes a novel evolutionarily conserved interaction with the helix 27 sequence upstream of the 3' side of the CPK.
 By bringing the 5' end and the central region of 18S close, U3 would facilitate the formation of the CPK and the overall architecture of mature 40S after cleavage of sites A0-A2 and during the transition of 90S to pre-40S.

-The 90S structure assembles in a stepwise manner as the pre-rRNA transcript extends in 5' to 3' direction (
+The 90S structure assembles in a stepwise manner as the pre-rRNA transcript extends in 5' to 3' direction (Chaker-Margot et al., 2015; Zhang et al., 2016b).
+The structural organization of 90S is consistent with the ordered assembly pathway of the 5' ETS, the 5' domain and the central domain as these RNA sequences can form rather independent structures with the associated AFs (Figure 13).
+The transcription of helix 44 was shown to trigger a dramatic assembly event, which involves association of 12 late factors and release of U14, snR30 and about 14 AFs bound earlier, and eventually leads to the compaction of 90S particle and acquirement of cleavage competency (Osheim et al., 2004; Zhang et al., 2016b).
+The structural role of helix 44 and six assigned late factors (Utp30, Enp1, Bms1, Rcl1, Pno1, Utp20) in the 90S structure provide insight into the last major assembly event.
+They function to assemble the 3' major domain (Utp30, Enp1), the 3' minor domain (Pno1) and the 5' basal subdomain (Bms1) and to establish long range connections between ribosomal subdomains (helix 44, Bms1/Rcl1, Utp20).
+Specifically, helix 44 links helix 28 to Utp22, establishing a connection between the 3' major domain and the central domain.
+Binding of helix 44 to the tandem WD domains of Utp12 and Utp13 would lock their conformation.
+Consequently, Utp13 would promote the association of Pno1 and the D site RNA and Utp12 would induce the closure of the front face by stabilizing the Bms1/Rcl1 complex that also connects the 5' basal subdomain and the 3' basal subdomain.
+The elongated Utp20 molecule ties up the central domain and the 5' domain.
+These assembly events, triggered by helix 44, likely occur cooperatively to establish the global architecture of 90S.

 ![Figure 13.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig13-v2.jpg)

 **Figure 13.:** (A–F) Components are added by their known assembly order.
 Assembly of UTPA (A), UTPB, U3 snoRNP and other 5' ETS factors (B), the 5' domain and its AFs (C), the central domain and its AFs (D), the 3' major domain and its AFs (E) and the 3' minor domain and the late factors (F).
 The view is rotated by −45° along y axis from the front view.
 The fully assembled 90S is additionally shown in two perpendicular views.
-Late AFs are labeled in F.DOI: http://dx.doi.org/10.7554/eLife.22086.027
+Late AFs are labeled in F.

 The 90S maps from Sc and Ct are largely similar (Figure 1—figure supplement 6C) (Kornprobst et al., 2016), indicating the conservation of 90S architecture in yeast.
 However, the Sc map is more complete than the Ct map.
 The Ct 90S map lacks densities for the Utp22-Rrp7 complex, Rrp5, Utp18 (in our assignment) and helix 44 and has extremely weak densities for the beak subdomain and bound Enp1.
 These differences in the density map may be caused by species-specific features, different maturation stages of purified 90S and different sample preparation procedures.
 The two models have different assignment for Utp6, Utp18, the N domain of Utp10 and Kre33.
 The bulky density around the 5' apical major domain was assigned to two Kre33 molecules in the Ct 90S, but was tentatively assigned to Bfr2, Lcp5 and Efg1 in our study.
 We have modeled the 5' ETS and the 5' domain of U3 snoRNA and assigned all UTPA proteins, Sof1, Utp7, Utp11, Enp2, Enp1, Utp22, Rrp7, Rrp5, Krr1 and Pno1.
 Our model is based on the cryo-EM maps of better resolution and completeness, additional high-resolution crystal structures and chemical crosslinking data and is of much higher quality over the Ct model.
 Nevertheless, some assignments, especially those without high-resolution crystal structures, should be considered tentative at the current resolution of cryo-EM map.